Sorry, you need to enable JavaScript to visit this website.

 Operators registered with OTR may add Sports Wagering as a tax type through its web profile at MyTax.DC.gov.
 The tax returns will be due on the 20th of each month and must be filed at MyTax.DC.gov.

 Operators that are not registered with OTR must first complete a New Business Registration Form (FR-500) on the online portal, MyTax.DC.gov.
-Once the notice of registration is received, operators must then sign-up/create a MyTax.DC.gov account.
-Operators must select Sports Wagering Tax, and any applicable DC taxes, such as, Franchise, Partnership, Ballpark Fee, Wage Withholding, Sales & Use, and Personal Property.
+Once the notice of registration is received, operators must then sign up/create a MyTax.DC.gov account.
+Operators must select Sports Wagering Tax, and any applicable DC taxes, such as Franchise, Partnership, Ballpark Fee, Wage Withholding, Sales & Use, and Personal Property.